bru-stl/bru-stl.github.io/content/rider-info/submit-comment.md

 draft: false
 ---

-The next Bi-State Board of Commissioners meeting is **Friday, December 10 @ 8:30am**.
-This is a special session, likely in order to rubber-stamp a $52 million turnstile plan, while our bus system gets a 15% service cut. <!--more-->
+The next Bi-State Board of Commissioners meeting is **Friday, December 10th @ 10am**.
+This is a special session, likely in order to rubber-stamp a $52 million turnstile plan, while our bus system sees a substantial service cut. <!--more-->

 At their [previous meeting](/rider-info/bi-state/2021-11-19-meeting), Bi-State refused to read *any* of our 36 submitted comments, likely violating their own policies.
 Our comments were nearly uniform in calling for better bus driver wages and a better bus system, while the commissioners' business was focused almost entirely on turnstiles for the Metrolink.